 There are four key ways to gain support for your senate campaign:

-• Canvassing: Knocking on doors and talking to people face-to-face helps your campaign reach more potential voters.
-The benefit is two-fold: you not only get a prime opportunity to receive feedback on your campaign but also encourage more action from voters.
-Direct interaction with voters creates a more personal connection between them and your campaign (and helps the GOTV efforts that are so, so important right before Election Day—as you’ll learn below).
-When running for Senate, you absolutely must have a strong field team to help with canvassing in your state.
+- Canvassing: Grassroots organizing and talking to people face-to-face helps your campaign reach more potential voters.
+The benefit is two-fold: you get a prime opportunity to receive feedback on your campaign and encourage more action from voters.
+Direct interaction with voters creates a more personal connection between them and your campaign (and helps the important GOTV efforts right before Election Day—as you’ll learn below).
+When running for Senate, you must have a strong field team to help canvass voters across your state.

 What happens after the election?

-Well, if you win, you’ll obviously need to prepare for your first day on the job as a senator.
+If you win, you’ll need to prepare for your first day on the job as a senator.
 And win or lose, you’ll need to be prepared to decide what to do with leftover campaign funds.
 (We’ll address what to do if you lose, too, because—as you’ll learn—losing doesn’t mean the end of your not-yet-started political career.)

 Handling leftover campaign funds

 It’s possible that once the campaign ends, some funds will remain in your campaign bank account.
-You can do a number of things with these funds:
+You can do many things with these funds:

-• Use them to pay off remaining debts from the campaign.
+- Use them to pay off the remaining debts from the campaign.

 Turning losses into wins